Core concepts

 Is there an objective reality?

 This is one of the first questions in philosophy, and perhaps a good starting point.
 I'll begin by saying this again, I'm not a professional philosopher, and I don't even care much for philosophy as a topic of study, debate or discussion.
 I'm not exploring these topics as a way to arrive at objective truth.
 I don't think it's possible.
 But it doesn't mean I can't take certain possibilities into consideration.
 So I will endeavor to probe at it a bit.
+In the end, I'm more interested in the question of how to live a fulfilling life.
+After all, that's why we're here, right?

 With regard to the question of the existence of an objective reality, I don't believe in it.
 Why?